Scarlet Fever: Red perforated metal trend

 Just take a look at this tennis centre in Blacktown, which uses a red metal mural, created by Arrow Metal, to great effect.
 It’s the perfect contrast to the outdoor landscape – with the red colour continued inside to motivate and energise players.

 We also love the use of scarlet perforated metal for this cultural centre in France by Peripheriques/Marin + Trottin Architectes.
 The striking 3D angular form of the building, especially when combined with vibrant red, makes this venue anything but square.

-And how about these incredible floating red metal stairs?
-Created by London studio Diapo for a residential client, the stairs were inspired by a Tate Modern installation which the homeowner wanted to re-create.
+Or the red metal stairs created created by London studio Diapo for a residential client, the stairs were inspired by a Tate Modern installation which the homeowner wanted to re-create.

 How red perforated metal is made